LeNPaul/Millennial/_posts/2020-06-07-phragmites-plant-classifier.md

 <hr>
 <br>
 ## Background
 An invasive subspecies of Phragmites australis was likely introduced to Utah in the early 1980s.
 Since then, it has aggressively expanded, increased fire danger and caused ecological damage.
 The plant grows rampant in a local wildlife reserve known as the Howard Slough Waterfowl Management Area, just north of Salt Lake City.
-P. Australis propogates by forming monotypic stands which harm the natural habitats of many migratory birds and shrubs.
+P. australis propagates by forming monotypic stands which harm the natural habitats of many migratory birds and shrubs.

 <img src="{{ site.github.url }}/assets/img/phragmites.jpg" width="350" height="250">